TheUbMunster/stg-blog/memory-allocator/memory-allocator.md

 the size of pages on your system would require a system reboot.
 Thus, we only need to check the page size once (via a syscall), and we cache it in a static local and return that cached value for all subsequent calls.

+Getting on to the algorithm itself,

+## Conclusion

+You can find a full implementation of my heap at https://github.com/TheUbMunster/stg-heap.
+If this is something you choose to undertake, there are several tutorials on the internet about it that talk about the decision making processes and many examples to learn from.
+Make sure to put your own spin on it.
+Try out an optimization, or a different management scheme, perhaps you'll discover something new!
+A peer of mine not too long ago discovered a management scheme that decreases the cost of overall allocations, and people out there are already implementing this scheme[^69]!

+Good luck!

+## Footnotes

 [^1]: A stack frame is the portion of the stack that stores data pertaining to an instance of a function call.
 Even if e.g. `bar()` is called, and then `bar()` calls itself again, the two instances of the `bar()` calls each have their own